SyntheticJay/LoggingFramework/README.md

 - Added Time (Thanks for the suggestion Stone_Warrior <3)
 - Added new Method, create() (needed to use, thanks stone bb)

+27/4/2018:

+- Been some time, eh?
+Might add some stuff when the time comes.

 Thanks!

 ~Jay